JanM321/esphome-lg-controller/README.md

 The hardware needs four main components:
 1) **Microcontroller**.
 Similar to their setup, I used an Espressif ESP32-DevKitC-32E board (it has the ESP32-WROOM-32E module).
 A devkit module is nice for this because it doesn't need any external components.
 My PCB has two female pin headers connecting it to the board.
 This also makes it easy to replace or upgrade if needed.
-2) **Transceiver**, because the AC has a single (12V) signal wire but the microcontroller has separate (lower-voltage) RX/TX pins.
+2) **Transceiver**.
+This is needed because the AC has a single (12V) signal wire but the microcontroller has separate (lower-voltage) RX/TX pins.
 I used a [TI TLIN1027DRQ1](https://www.ti.com/product/TLIN1027-Q1/part-details/TLIN1027DRQ1) LIN transceiver.
 LIN transceivers are typically used in the automotive industry but work well for this too.
 As [explained](https://flameeyes.blog/2021/06/29/lg-aircon-reversing-part-2-buses-and-cars/) by Flameeyes, it's important to use a LIN transceiver without the "TXD-Dominant Timeout" feature because LG's very slow ~104 bps serial connection can trigger that timeout and this will corrupt the signal.
-3) **Voltage regulator**, because the AC supplies 12V but the microcontroller needs 3.3V.
+3) **Voltage regulator**.
+This is needed because the AC supplies 12V but the microcontroller requires 3.3V.
 I replaced the voltage regulator part with a [Traco Power TSRN 1-2433](https://www.tracopower.com/int/model/tsrn-1-2433) step-down switching regulator because it doesn't require any external components such as capacitors or inductors.
-4) **Connector**, to connect the PCB to the AC.
+4) **Connector**.
+To connect the PCB to the AC.
 I used a screw terminal for this.

 The only other components on my PCB are some capacitors, resistors and diodes that are based on the TLIN1027DRQ1 data sheet.
 I'm not sure if these are really necessary but I included them to be safe and it works well.
 I used SMT components if available because I had the PCBs assembled by [PCBWay](https://www.pcbway.com/).